surajreddy72/OverTheWire/Bandit/level1.md

-You will be loggedin as bandit0 after level0
+You will be logged in as bandit0 after level0
 ```
 ls
 ```